robertheeter/ticker/README.md

 On first run, the SpotifyWidget will likely require an access token URL to be pasted into the Cloud9 terminal to run the application.
 See the SpotifyWidget section below for more information on how to do this.

 ### ***Widgets***
+See widget class files for additional documentation.

+#### Widget
+Generic Widget class to display a white screen and supporting functions.

+TODO: Add more here.

 #### Clock Widget
+ClockWidget class to display the current time and date.

-Add here.
+TODO: Add more here.

 #### Weather Widget
+WeatherWidget class to display the current temperature and humidity.

-Add here.
+TODO: Add more here.

 #### Spotify Widget
+SpotifyWidget class to display the currently playing track, pause/play, and skip to the next or previous track.

 Paste the access token URL from spotify_setup.py when prompted in the Cloud9 terminal.
-This URL can only be used once; a new one must be regenerated using spotify_setup.py if needed.
+This URL can only be used once; a new one must be regenerated using spotify_setup.py if needed

+TODO: Add more here.

 ## **Acknowledgements**
 - ["64x32 LED Matrix Programming" article by Big Mess 'o Wires](https://www.bigmessowires.com/2018/05/24/64-x-32-led-matrix-programming/)